Oculomotor, trochlear and abducens nerves (III, IV and VI cranial nerves). Details about paralytic strabismus Pathogenesis of vision diseases

 Rice.
 83. Scheme of typical changes in visual fields depending on the level of localization of the pathological focus (according to Duke-Elder S.).

-1 - unilateral amaurosis with monolateral lesion of the optic nerve; 2- unilateral amaurosis and contralateral temporal hemianopsia with damage to the intracranial portion of the optic nerve near the chiasm; 3 - bitemporalnad hemianopsia with damage to the medial part of the chiasm; 4 - incongruent homonymous hemianopsia with damage to the optic tract; 5 - homonymous hemianopsia without preserving the macular zone with damage to the posterior part of the optical tract or the anterior part of the optical radiation; 6 - incongruent upper homonymous quadrantopsia with damage to the anterior part of optical radiation (temporal lobe); 7 - mild incongruent homonymous lower quadrantopsia with damage to the inner part of optical radiation (parietal lobe); 8 - incongruent homonymous hemianopsia without preserving the macular zone with damage to the middle part of optical radiation; 9 - congruent homonymous hemianopsia with preservation of the macular zone in case of damage to the posterior part of optical radiation; 10 - congruent homonymous hemianopsic central scotoma with lesions of the occipital lobe.
+1 - unilateral amaurosis with monolateral damage to the optic nerve; 2- unilateral amaurosis and contralateral temporal hemianopsia with damage to the intracranial portion of the optic nerve near the chiasm; 3 - bitemporal hemianopsia with damage to the medial part of the chiasm; 4 - incongruent homonymous hemianopsia with damage to the optic tract; 5 - homonymous hemianopsia without preservation of the macular zone with damage to the posterior part of the optical tract or the anterior part of the optical radiation; 6 - incongruent superior homonymous quadrantopsia with damage to the anterior part of the optical radiation (temporal lobe); 7 - weakly expressed incongruent homonymous inferior quadrantopsia with damage to the internal part of the optical radiation (parietal lobe); 8 - incongruent homonymous hemianopsia without preservation of the macular zone with damage to the middle part of the optical radiation; 9 - congruent homonymous hemianopsia with preservation of the macular zone with damage to the posterior part of the optical radiation; 10 - congruent homonymous hemianoptic central scotoma with damage to the occipital lobe.

-Of primary importance for topical diagnosis of lesions of the optic-nerve pathway are hemianopic visual field defects[Troy E. Zh., 1968].
-They can be unilateral or bilateral, complete, partial, quadrant (quadrantopias) and, finally, can be presented as hemianopic scotomas (central or paracentral).
+Of primary importance for the topical diagnosis of damage to the visual-nervous tract are hemianopic visual field defects[Troy E. Zh., 1968].
+They can be unilateral or bilateral, complete, partial, quadrant (quadrantopia) and, finally, can be presented as hemianopic scotomas (central or paracentral).

-Unilateral hemianopic changes develop with damage intracranial optic nerve...
-Bilateral hemianopic defects occur when nerve fibers in the chiasm, optical tracts, or the central optic neuron are damaged.
+Unilateral hemianopic changes develop with lesions intracranial portion of the optic nerve.
+Bilateral hemianopic defects occur when nerve fibers in the chiasm, optic tract, or central optic neuron are damaged.
 They can be heteronymous when opposite sides of the visual fields fall out (binasal or bitemporal, Fig. 84)

 Rice.
-87. Incomplete homonymous incongruent left-sided hemianopsia (lesion at the level of the anterior sections of the right optical radiation).
+87. Incomplete homonymous incongruent left-sided hemianopsia (lesion at the level of the anterior parts of the right optical radiation).

-The nervous type of hemianopsia occurs with lesions in the posterior region of the radiatio optica or in the cerebral cortex.
-The second type of hemianopsia is detected in patients with lesions of the optic tract.
+The nervous type of hemianopsia occurs with lesions in the posterior part of the radiatio optica or in the cerebral cortex.
+The second type of hemianopsia is detected in patients with damage to the optic tracts.

-Concentric narrowing of the visual field in patients with a brain tumor is usually due to a developing secondary post-congestive optic atrophy...
-Bilateral tubular narrowing of the visual field is sometimes the result of bilateral homonymous hemianopsia with preservation of the macular region in patients with a tumor localized in the region of the groove.
-One-sided concentric taper the visual field is observed in cases of involvement in the pathological process of the intracranial part of the optic nerve between the optical opening and the chiasma.
-This can be observed with tumors of the optic nerve itself, meningiomas of the sella turcica tubercle, spinal ridge or olfactory fossa.
-The described changes in the visual field were also observed in craniopharyngiomas, pituitary adenomas with extrasellar spread.
+Concentric narrowing of the visual field in patients with a brain tumor is usually due to developing secondary post-congestive optic atrophy.
+Bilateral tubular narrowing of the visual field is sometimes the result of bilateral homonymous hemianopia with preservation of the macular region in patients with a tumor localized in the calcarine sulcus.
+Unilateral concentric narrowing visual field is observed in cases where the intracranial part of the optic nerve between the optic foramen and the chiasm is involved in the pathological process.
+This can be observed with tumors of the optic nerve itself, meningiomas of the tubercle of the sella turcica, crest of the sphenoid bone or olfactory fossa.
+The described changes in the visual field were also observed in craniopharyngiomas and pituitary adenomas with extrasellar distribution.

-Without dwelling on other reasons causing unilateral concentric narrowing of the visual field (diseases of the retina, orbital area of the optic nerve), we consider it necessary to emphasize Difficulty in differential diagnosis its reasons.
-In a number of cases, the true genesis of optic nerve atrophy and perimetric symptoms can only be established by analyzing a whole range of additional research methods, and, perhaps, dynamic observation over a period of time.
+Without dwelling on other reasons that cause unilateral concentric narrowing of the visual field (diseases of the retina, orbital portion of the optic nerve), we consider it necessary to emphasize difficulty in differential diagnosis its reasons.
+In some cases, the true genesis of optic nerve atrophy and perimetric symptoms can only be established by analyzing a whole range of additional research methods, and perhaps by dynamic observation over a period of time.

 Rice.
-88. Unilateral inferior temporal quadrantopsia in a patient with a tumor of the right optic nerve.
+88. Unilateral inferotemporal quadrantopsia in a patient with a tumor of the right optic nerve.

-The identification of absolute or relative livestock...
-At the onset of the disease, they can be determined only when examining for colored objects or when examining small objects for white (no more than 1 mm on the Förster perimeter or 0.25 mm on hemispherical perimeters).
-By location, these scotomas are classified into central, paracentral, cecocentral, and peripheral.
+Of great importance in the early diagnosis of tumor lesions of the visual-nervous tract is the identification absolute or relative scotomas.
+At the onset of the disease, they can only be determined when examining colored objects or when examining small objects for white color (no more than 1 mm on the Förster perimeter or 0.25 mm on hemispherical perimeters).
+Based on their location, these scotomas are classified into central, paracentral, cecocentral and peripheral.

-Unilateral central or paracentral cattle y arise when the optic nerve is involved in the pathological process in its orbital (Brovkina AF, 1974] or the intracranial part [Tron E. Zh., 1968; Huber A., 1976].
+Unilateral central or paracentral scotomas They arise when the optic nerve is involved in the pathological process in its orbital (Brovkina A. F., 1974] or intracranial part [Tron E. Zh., 1968; Huber A., 1976].

-Scotomas in chiasm tumors can be unilateral or bilateral, forming typical temporal hemianopic defects.
+Scotomas with chiasmal tumors can be unilateral or bilateral, forming typical temporal hemianopic defects.

 Homonymous hemianopic central scotomas develop only in cases of damage to the papillo-macular bundle above the chiasm.
-The anatomical rationale for the appearance of these symptoms is the isolated position of the papillo-macular bundle and its partial intersection in the chiasm.
-However, homonymous hemianopic scotomas rarely occur with tumors that involve the optical tract in the process.
-More often they are associated with a lesion of the radiatio optica and have a negative character, that is, they are not felt by the patient.
-These scotomas should be regarded as a sign of a slow progressive lesion of the optic nerve pathway in the postchiasmal region.
+The anatomical basis for the appearance of these symptoms is the isolated position of the papillo-macular bundle and its partial decussation in the chiasm.
+However, homonymous hemianopic scotomas rarely occur with tumors involving the optic tract.
+More often they are associated with damage to the radiatio optica and are negative in nature, that is, they are not felt by the patient.
+These scotomas should be regarded as a sign of slow progressive damage to the optic nerve tract in the postchiasmatic region.

-Heteronymous bitemporal defects the visual fields are almost pathognomonic for the lesion of the central part of the chiasm.
+Heteronymous bitemporal defects visual fields are almost pathognomonic for lesions of the central part of the chiasm.

-It is known that chiasma from above it borders on the bottom of the third ventricle, from below - on the diaphragm of the sella turcica, behind the chiasm adjoins the infundibulum, descending from the gray tubercle to the pituitary gland.
-In front, the chiasm is sometimes closely adjacent to the main bone in the region of the chiasmatic groove.
-From the sides, the chiasm is surrounded by the arteries of the circle of Willis.
+It is known that chiasma from above it borders with the bottom of the third ventricle, below - with the diaphragm of the sella turcica, behind the chiasm is adjacent the infundibulum, descending from the gray tubercle to the pituitary gland.
+In front, the chiasm is sometimes closely adjacent to the main bone in the area of the chiasmal groove.
+The chiasm is surrounded on the sides by the arteries of the circle of Willis.
 Thus, tumors growing in the area of the chiasm are capable of cause fiber damage in any part of the chiasm, but mainly in its central section.
-So, for example, tumors of the sella turcica lead to the appearance of typical bitemporal hemianopsia or hemiapopic bitemporal defects in the visual field.
-Symmetrical bitemporal quadrantopsia or hemianopsias are most common in pituitary tumors, while asymmetric bitemporal hemianopsias or quadrantopsias are more common in parasellar or suprasellar tumors (Fig. 89).
+Thus, for example, tumors of the sella turcica region lead to the appearance of typical bitemporal hemianopsia or hemiapopic bitemporal defects in the visual field.
+Symmetrical bitemporal quadrantopsia or hemianopsia are most common in pituitary tumors, while asymmetrical bitemporal hemianopsia or quadrantopsia are more common in parasellar or suprasellar tumors (Fig. 89).

 Rice.
-89. Hemyanopic bitemporal defects of the visual field when the chiasm is compressed from above.
+89. Hemianopic bitemporal visual field defects due to compression of the chiasm from above.

-Often, tumors have asymmetric growth pattern...
-In such cases, one of the optic nerves (with the growth of the tumor anteriorly) or the optic tract (with the growth of the tumor posteriorly) may be directly involved in the tumor process.
-As a result, the typical symptomatology develops, shown in Fig. 82.
+Often tumors have asymmetrical growth pattern.
+In such cases, one of the optic nerves (if the tumor grows anteriorly) or the optic tract (if the tumor grows posteriorly) may be directly involved in the tumor process.
+As a result, typical symptoms develop, shown in Fig. 82.

-Homonymous hemianopic defects in the visual field indicate damage to the optic tract or the central neuron of the optic pathway on the opposite side.
-Homonymous hemianopic defects in the form of a quadrantopsia indicate an incomplete break in the optical path or optical radiation.
-With classical homonymous hemianopsia, there is no doubt about the lesion of the optic-nerve pathway in some area along the entire diameter.
-It is possible to differentiate tractus hemianopsia from hemianopsia caused by lesions of radiatio optica and higher by signs of congruence.
-An incongruent onset with a progressive change in visual fields passing through the fixation point (without preserving the macular region), blanching of the temporal half of the optic nerve head is characteristic of lesions of the optic tract (tumors of the temporal lobe, middle fossa, thalamus, quadruple).
-Tumors of the temporal lobe often accompanied by the appearance of the upper quadrant hemianopsia; on the contrary, the lower quadrant hemianopsia occurs in patients with tumors of the parietal region.
+Homonymous hemianopic visual field defects indicate damage to the optic tract or central neuron of the visual pathway on the opposite side.
+Homonymous hemianopic defects in the form of quadrantopsia indicate an incomplete interruption of the optical path or optical radiation.
+With classic homonymous hemianopsia, there is no doubt about damage to the visual-nervous pathway in some area along its entire diameter.
+It is possible to differentiate tractus hemianopsia from hemianopsia caused by damage to the radiatio optica and higher by signs of congruence.
+An incongruent onset with a progressive change in the visual fields passing through the point of fixation (without preserving the macular area), blanching of the temporal half of the optic nerve head is characteristic of damage to the optic tract (tumors of the temporal lobe, middle fossa, thalamus, quadrigeminal).
+Temporal lobe tumors often accompanied by the appearance of upper quadrant hemianopsia; on the contrary, lower quadrant hemianopsia occurs in patients with tumors of the parietal region.
 With tumors of the occipital lobe, complete homonymous hemianopsia develops.
-Congruent homonymous hemianopsias without preserving the macular region, according to A. Huber, most often indicate a complete defeat of the radiatio optica.
+Congruent homonymous hemianopsia without preservation of the macular area, according to A. Huber, most often indicates complete damage to the radiatio optica.

 Continued in the next article: Changes in the organ of vision in diseases of the central nervous system | Part 3.